 The School of Law and the Graduate School of Texas Tech University offer a joint degree pro-gram that allows students to complete the requirements for the MPA and the Juris Doctor (J.D.)
 Degrees in less than the 5 years that would be required if the two degrees were pursued separately.
 The joint program reduces the total required hours through a reciprocal arrangement by which elective hours taken in one degree program are accepted by the other degree program.
 The 12 hours of approved public administration courses are counted as elective credit toward the J.D. degree, and 12 hours of law are counted as credit towards the MPA degree.
 As a result, students in the joint program take 78 hours of law and 30 hours of public administration to earn both degrees.
-Students have the option of choosing to take MPA core course program (see required courses above) plus one elective for a total of 30 hours or choosing a particular track program (see listing of tracks above), which reduces the number of core courses that they are required to take.
-Students choosing the track option meet with the MPA Program Director to develop the list of required core courses that must be taken.
+Students take 18 hours of MPA core courses (6 core courses mentioned above except PUAD 5345 and PUAD 5347) and 12 hours of MPA elective courses.
 To enter the joint program, candidates must apply separately to the School of Law and the Graduate School (see the section on Admission, above) and be accepted by both.
 The degree is designed so that students complete the first year of law school before taking a mix of PUAD and law school courses.
 Students may begin a joint degree with PUAD courses, however, if they do not take more than 12 hours prior to matriculating to the law school.

 Applications and other admission requirements for the School of Law may be obtained